OpenDominion/OpenDominion/CONTRIBUTING.md

 - Feature Tests
 - Unit Tests

-The term "should (not) touch the database" refers to the inclusion of the Laravel `DatabaseMigrations` trait in a testcase.
+The term "should (not) touch the database" below refers to the inclusion of the Laravel `DatabaseMigrations` trait in a testcase.
 Using this trait allows the test to communicate with a in-memory Sqlite database.
-This will increase the time the test takes to run significantly.
+This will increase the time the test takes to run significantly and should be used with caution.

 Feature tests can be seen as user stories if you're familiar with Agile.
 These **should** generally touch the database because of its nature.